sushil2601/javaScript_practise/REACT.md

 Ans :-
     .Routing allows you to create a single page web application with navigation without the need for a full page refresh.

-    .React Router :- React Router is a library for handling routing and enables navigation and rendering of different components based on the URL.
+    .React Router :- React Router is a popular library in React for handling routing in a web application.
+It allows developers to create single-page applications with multiple views or pages.
+React Router works by defining routes that map to different components.

 Q. How to implement Routing in React?
 Ans :-